ms166/project-311/ReadMe.md

   * Pretty much nothing has been done yet.
 The app only allows inserting values into a table which is displayed back on the page.
 * 06/12/2019:
   * Made separtions for admin pages and user pages
-  * Added products table with default values.
+  * Added FOOD, ElECTRONICS, CLOTHES, VIDEOGAMES tables with default values.
   * Added CSS files for sidebar and products table.
 Taken from https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_sidenav_fixed and